The G-invariant spectrum and non-orbifold singularities: The -invariant Sunada-Pesce-Sutton technique

 It is these last two equivalent conditions that are of particular interest here.
 As a consequence, an orbit space has an orbifold structure if and only if the action of $G$ on $M$ is infinitesimally polar.
 We note that the proof of the last two equivalences above relies on fundamental properties and results relating to singular Riemannian foliations and polar actions, and thus illustrates how one may augment the local understanding of orbifolds via the connection with quotients of manifolds by isometric group actions (or, equivalently, with the leaf spaces of singular Riemannian foliations with closed leaves).

 \begin{defn} A point $y$ in the quotient satisfying the last condition of the above is said to be an {\it orbifold point}.
-Otherwise, $y$ is a non-orbifold point.
-From the above, a point $y\in M/G$ is an orbifold point if and only if the slice representation is polar. \end{defn} As noted in Corollary 1.2 of \cite{LT2010}, the set of non-orbifold points in the quotient has relatively high quotient codimension--at least 3.
+Otherwise, $y$ is a non-orbifold point. \end{defn} As noted in Corollary 1.2 of \cite{LT2010}, the set of non-orbifold points in the quotient has relatively high quotient codimension--at least 3.

 \end{section}